What Is a Donation Acknowledgement Letter?

-Our latest Why America Gives report found that 48% of donors are most encouraged to repeat a donation after the organization provides updates on where their money makes an impact.
+Our Why America Gives report found that 48% of donors are most encouraged to repeat a donation after the charitable organization provides updates on where their money makes an impact.
 Your donation acknowledgment letters are a great place to show donors how they play a part in your larger goals and mission.
 Use stories, pictures, and videos to illustrate the impact they helped make.

 And while one-off donations are great, you want to do everything you can to turn your donor into a recurring giver—and your acknowledgment letter plays a big part in that process.

 Donation acknowledgment letters aren’t just for saying “thank you,” though.
 Your donors need the documentation when filing their tax deductions, and the IRS has strict requirements for what the letters should include (more on that later).

 You’ll also want to send acknowledgment letters to your donors, regardless of how they gifted your nonprofit:

 - Donated services

 Do You Need to Acknowledge Every Donation?